 However, this will also crop up with lines that were first made idly, innocently, and perhaps not even directed at Alice; in those cases the echo will simply be unexpected, and can be used for humor, shock value, or anything in between.

-- The phrase "I believe in Harvey Dent" is repeated several times over the course of The Long Halloween, a Batman graphic novel.
+- The phrase "I believe in Harvey Dent" is repeated several times over the course of this Batman graphic novel.
 First, to display genuine trust in the man and his ability to clean up the city.
 Then, to assure his innocence in the case of the Holiday murders.
 Then, to emphasize the point that there's still good in the villainous Two-Face.
 And finally, by his wife Gilda as part of a dramatic plot twist on the very last page.